Excessive noise ticket if your vehicle is too loud?

 The MVAR states that exhaust mufflers must consist of a series of pipes or chambers that ensures gases are expelled without excessive noise.
 It also specifically prohibits mufflers or exhausts which increase noise or produce flames.

-What to do if you receive a ticket for unnecessary noise?
+What to do if you receive an excessive noise ticket?

-If you receive a ticket for excessive noise, you will be given a fine of $109 and three penalty points.
+If you receive an excessive noise ticket, you will be given a fine of $109 and three penalty points.
 Police traffic law enforcement focuses on offences like distracted driving and excessive speed so they devote less time to unnecessary noise tickets.
 That does not mean police will not give them out.

 We defend all kinds of traffic tickets, including unnecessary noise.
 If you receive one of these tickets you only have a limited amount of time to lodge an appeal.
 Call us on 604-608-1200 to find out how we can help you.